Feeding baby is a top stressor for new moms. I don’t need research to tell me that; I’ve seen it first-hand.

 You think everyone is staring at you, but they’re really not.
 And if they ARE… fuck ‘em.
 And believe me, by the time you have your 2nd baby, you won’t even think twice about this.

 If you’re really shy and just can’t do it, you can always just pump and fill a bottle and bring it along.
 The downside is that you now have to warm up the milk somehow, depending on your baby.
 Lucie would never take a bottle unless it was very warm, but every baby is different.
-And by the way, the sooner you get your baby used to cold milk, the better.
+(BTW, the sooner you get your baby used to cold milk, the better.)

 Once you get used to nursing anywhere, you’ll have a great sense of empowerment.

-After your baby is a few months old, this is a moot point because they don’t have to feed as often.
-You can more easily plan your outings around feedings.
+After your baby is a few months old, this is a moot point because he won’t have to feed as often and it will (hopefully) be more easy to plan your outings around feedings (but then you’ll have naptime, LOL).

 C. Lack of confidence/support